 e.
 Explore regional collaborative efforts to share educational resources between vet schools.
 (See Strategy 7.1)

 f.
 Consider the development of a teaching academy to foster best practices in teaching.

 g.
 Recognize and reward educational investment, innovation and scholarship in faculty and staff career advancement.

-- Collaborative Efforts to share Educational Expertise and Best Practices - Faculty members representing the five college partners of the Western Region Consortium of Veterinary Medical Colleges met here at the School to continue planning efforts.
+- Collaborative Efforts to Share Educational Expertise and Best Practices - Faculty members representing the five college partners of the Western Region Consortium of Veterinary Medical Colleges met at the school to continue planning efforts.
 The consortium conducted a strategic planning session related to the potential establishment of a Center of Excellence (COE) for Ruminant Health.
-Local leaders Terry Lehenbauer and Joan Dean Rowe, organized the 2-day sessions to address societal needs for sustainable animal agriculture through collaborative research, education and outreach.
+Local leaders Terry Lehenbauer and Joan Dean Rowe organized the 2-day session to address societal needs for sustainable animal agriculture through collaborative research, education and outreach.
 The COE is interested in taking fuller advantage of the different resources that exist across colleges in small ruminant health, provide students the educational opportunities they need, foster increased creativity and interactive approaches in teaching, research and outreach, and be better able to address industry and societal needs.